 Crypto wallet types: What's the difference?

-Hot storage media are entirely online and include a wide range of individual wallet types.
+Hot storage media are entirely online and include a wide range of individual crypto wallet types.
 They are generally considered more user-friendly and accessible than their cold alternatives, but this comes with an elevated security risk.
-Cold wallets, on the other hand, are offline and – while a bit tricky to get to grips with – there's no safer way to store large amounts of crypto.
+Cold wallets, on the other hand, are completely offline and – while a bit tricky to get to grips with – there's no safer way to store large amounts of crypto.

 StormGain is one such provider that integrates its wallet storage into its trading app, which is available for both iOS and Android.
-With StormGain, you can hold up to 6 of the biggest cryptocurrencies around using your personal, in-platform wallets.
+With StormGain, you can hold up to 6 of the biggest cryptocurrencies around using your personal, in-terminal wallets.
 StormGain supports Bitcoin, Bitcoin Cash, Ethereum, Ripple, Litecoin and Tether, enabling you to keep your entire crypto portfolio all in one place.

 Public and private keys

 The most popular type of multi-currency wallet is the hot variety, with many users understandably opting for mobile solutions.
-One of the biggest names in this sector is Coinomi and, while they do offer great functionality and performance, there's one major drawback.
+One of the biggest names in this sector is Coinomi, and while they do offer great functionality and performance, there's one major drawback.
 You can't buy, exchange or trade coins directly in their app.
-StormGain, on the other hand, supports the storage of up to 6 different cryptocurrencies, while also facilitating the purchase, exchange and active trading of all these coins and more.
+StormGain, on the other hand, supports the storage of up to 6 different cryptocurrencies while also facilitating the purchase, exchange and active trading of all these coins and more.

-Which wallet is best for trading?
+Which type of wallet in crypto is best for trading?